cas-bioinf/rboAnalyzer/readme.md

       Solution: Provide capturing regular expression (python 3 syntax) for capturing the sequence id from the fasta header (it must match the id to the BLAST database used)
     3. __the BLAST database was created without the `-parse_seqids` flag__
       Solution: Create new database from the sequences used to create new one, this time with `-parse_seqids` flag.
+    4. __Could not guess the BLAST format, preferred format is NCBI xml.__
+      Verify that you have either regular XML BLAST output file (`-outfmt 5`), or regular txt BLAST output file (`-outfmt 0` - should start with `BLASTN` declaration).
+When donwloading BLAST output from NCBI, use the xml option.

   Another option is to call pipeline with `--skip_missing` flag.
   This will skip the missing sequences.